CS-UCY-EPL343/epl361.winter17.team6/README.md

  ## 3.Configuration

-   > Extract the git repository on your machine.
+   #1.
+Extract the git repository on your machine.
-   >Run the following commands:
+   #2.
+Run the following commands:

     $  http-server epl361.winter17.team6/ChatbotUI/Public --cors
-   > Run main from the Main.java
+   #3.
+Run main from the Main.java
-   > Proceed to the following url on your browser:
+   #4.
+Proceed to the following url on your browser:

     http://127.0.0.1:8080